Check out a free preview of the full Electron, v3 course

 [00:04:50]

 Which is like, if you ever wanna say, if they click on anything, it selects the entire amount of text, that's a different user select.
 I think it's like user-select all, or something like that.
 I don't remember.
-But I use in my app a lot.
+But I use it in my app a lot.
 And the other one is you can tell it's safe because it starts out with two dashes, which is --webKit.app-region, which is to say that this title bar is a thing, you can drag this window by, right.

 [00:05:19]

-And so now we're saying that like don't select the text in the title bar there, and also treat that entire title bar, which is what that div has the idea of as a thing that we can drag as part of the app.
+And so now we're saying that like don't select the text in the title bar there, and also treat that entire title bar, which is what that div has the ID of as a thing that we can drag as part of the app.
 All right y'all, in the world status live coding faux pas, this is what I typed, this is what it was.

 [00:05:43]